deckhouse/deckhouse/modules/140-user-authz/docs/USAGE.md

           | base64 -d > /tmp/ca.crt
         ```

-     2. Сгенерируйте секцию `cluster` (используется внешний домен и CA для доступа):
+     2. Generate the `cluster` section (an external domain and a CA for access are used):

         ```shell
         kubectl config set-cluster $CLUSTER_NAME --embed-certs=true \